 Can Stress Cause an Eye Stroke?

-We’ve all heard the warnings about stress—it can give you headaches, raise your blood pressure, and mess with your sleep.
-But here’s something you might not have heard before: some people wonder if stress could be strong enough to cause an eye stroke.
+We’ve all heard warnings about stress—it can trigger headaches, spike blood pressure, and mess with sleep.
+But here’s something less talked about: could stress be strong enough to cause an eye stroke?

-The term sounds alarming—and it is.
-An eye stroke, medically known as a retinal artery occlusion, happens when blood flow to the retina (the light-sensitive layer at the back of your eye) is suddenly blocked.
-Without that blood supply, the cells in your retina can quickly start to die, leading to permanent vision loss if not treated right away.
+That term sounds scary—and for good reason.
+An eye stroke, known as retinal artery occlusion, happens when blood flow to retina, a light-sensitive layer at back of eye, suddenly gets blocked.
+Without this supply, retinal cells can start dying fast, which can lead to permanent vision loss if not treated immediately.

-So where does stress fit into the picture?
-Can a tough day at work, a heated argument, or months of constant pressure really put your eyesight at risk?
+So where does stress fit in?
+Can a rough day at work, a heated argument, or months of constant pressure really put eyesight at risk?
 Or is this just another health myth?

 Let’s break it down: